NFL Playoff Bracket 2019: Picks and Predictions for AFC, NFC Wild Card

 Matchup Picks: No. 5 Los Angeles Chargers at No. 4 Pittsburgh Steelers; No. 6 Indianapolis Colts at No. 3 Houston Texans

-NFC Playoff Bracket Seeds (If Season Ended Today)
+NFC Playoff Bracket Seeds (If the Season Ended Today)

 6. Minnesota Vikings

-NFC Playoff Bracket Seeding Possibilities (post-Week 17)
+NFC Playoff Bracket Seeding Possibilities (Post-Week 17)

 1. New Orleans Saints